cf-toolsuite/sanford/docs/RUN.md

 and finally, make sure that `contact.name` in the `ContainerApp` is updated to be `cf-toolsuite` which matches the organization name for the Github repository.

+> The first time you build and publish the container image, if you do not want to have to configure `Registry Credentials Pull Only Installer`, you will need to visit the `Package settings`, then set the visibility of the package to `Public`.

 </details>

 #### Configuring platform builds